neeshat-sh/Cricket-Player-Database-System/README.md

     You can revert back to your original HTTP version once cloned successfully.
 2. Open the project in your preferred Java IDE (e.g., VSCode, IntelliJ IDEA, Eclipse).
 3. Ensure the JavaFX SDK from the lib folder is correctly configured in your project's library path.
 4. Build and run the project from your IDE.
+Run Server first from the network package to load all the data, and after that, running Main will instantiate a new client each time.
 ## Future Improvements
 - User Interface Enhancements: Develop a more intuitive and visually appealing UI.
 - Extended Functionality: